hoverduck/a8c-casperjs-tests/README.md

 Note: You must edit the config.json file to contain real values for the username/password/couponCode fields.

+Note 2: This was built/tested using CasperJS version 1.1.0-beta3 and SlimerJS version 0.9.6.

 Usage -
   [proxychains] casperjs --engine=slimerjs test --pre=login.js tests